 (Others also used this language describing the Holy Spirit’s activity as “a current of grace” – a river with many streams and tributaries.)

 Pope Francis declared: “This is what I ask of you.
 To share the baptism of the Holy Spirit with all the church.”

 CHARIS exists as a service to the church, and its focus is on:

-“baptism in the Holy Spirit, involving a personal encounter with Jesus Christ as Saviour, an openness to the Word of God, to expressing the charisms and to evangelisation…”CHARIS Documents
+“Baptism in the Holy Spirit, involving a personal encounter with Jesus Christ as Savior, an openness to the Word of God, to expressing the charisms and to evangelization…”CHARIS Documents